Destination: Himalaya, India, Nepal

 Please make sure that on booking you select a tour date and bike.

-We will collect you from the airport and transport your comfortable hotel in Thamel, the thriving hub of Kathmandu.
-Depending on your arrival time, there will be time to explore the lively streets, restaurants and bars.
+We will collect you from the airport and transport you to your comfortable hotel in Thamel, the thriving hub of Kathmandu.
+From the hotel's rooftop restaurant it is often possible to see all the way to the dramatic Langtang mountain range.
+Depending on your arrival time, you'll also have time to explore the lively streets and temples.
+Restaurants and bars can be sampled before off to bed you go.

 A short hop, but very satisfying as we take in the sites of the Mustang Valley on challenging roads, beside the Gandaki River.
 Passing though village life and the ever-outstanding vistas, we make our way to Kagbeni Village, with it's 500 year-old monastery.